-Low volume indicates lack of interest in that particular stock.
+Low volume indicates a lack of interest in that particular stock.

 When the stock is moving up and volume is falling then it indicates the interest of the buyers has reduced in the stock and the uptrend is going to reverse.

-Similarly, when the stock is moving down and volume is falling then it indicates the interest of the sellers have reduced in the stock and the downtrend is going to reverse.
+Similarly, when the stock is moving down and volume is falling then it indicates the interest of the sellers has reduced in the stock and the downtrend is going to reverse.

 Below is a table which summarizes the above: